Log in

 A memory bank for Zaps

-Computers can be good at remembering things, but you have to tell them to do it first.
+Computers can remember things well, but only when you tell them to do it first.
 Just like computers, Zaps have short-term memory, but you can use Tables to act as a "memory bank" that allows you to:

 • Use information from one Zap for a different Zap.

-• Preserve information at a particular point in time to use in later steps of a Zap.
+• Preserve information at a particular time to use in later steps of a Zap.

 • Create a round-style workflow for a Zap.

-For example, I use Tables as a memory bank for blog articles I'm assigned.
+For example, I use Tables as a memory bank for assigned blog articles.
 I store assignment details, Google Doc draft links and IDs, and the related record ID in Notion.
 I use this to power Zaps that automatically update my to-do list, add new notes to my Google Doc draft, and even send the draft link to my editor when it's ready for review.

 Create a table to store information for Zaps to access later.